 Besides that, when two purely mono partners stumble blindly into polyamory, they are accepted and encouraged by the poly community, so if a mono person is at least open minded enough to try a relationship with a poly person, and the poly community is all about love and acceptance, then I say let's not be hypocrites and at least give them a fair chance.
 I can attest that my situation has been less of a challenge than other relationships I've been in, and I regret absolutely nothing about it.
 It has been one of the most amazing relationships I could hope for.

 It seems that the typical mono sentiment is that a mono-poly relationship is more beneficial for the poly person because they can have their cake and eat it too while the mono person is faced with inevitable rejection.
 But in reality it's the other way around.
-It's the poly person who has entered into the more risky relationship.
+It's the poly person who has entered into a more risky relationship.

 But it doesn't end there.
 The social network of most mono people tends to be biased in favor of a mono perspective and therefore it's more difficult for poly people to mesh with their mono partner's family and friends.
 Plus, if the relationship ends, loyalties become divided.
 So in addition to losing their partner, the poly person is at a higher risk of losing friends and family on the mono side of the equation as well.